hyeonseong1/Secrecy-Energy-Efficiency-Optimization-for-UAV-RIS-communication/README.md

 # Optimizing Secrecy Energy Efficiency Based on Deep Reinforcement Learning
 Multi-agent scenario for uav agent and ris agent in communication when eavesdropper exist

-## Prepairing paper to submit.
-Progress will be shared.

 ## Prerequisites
 Before running the script, ensure the following dependencies installed: